 3) Characters you love vs characters you could take or leave, or leave for dead.

 I’ve heard that for a death to make impact, you have to invest in that character as a reader.
 But how about investing in the character that’s left standing?
 The MC’s mother dies after years of toiling and trouble.
 Make that double!
 And to feel empathy for that MC, you want to be thinking, “I want to be here to see how he/she get through this,” not, ” Why the hell wasn’t it them!”

 4) Building up suspense: charge for the milk and they may want the whole cow, too.

 This one has been the latest eye-opening addition to my revelations repertoire.
 Being a lover of urban fantasy, I’m always conscious of getting to the action.
 Get to those reveals, get people interested in your concept.
-But how about the get-people-hooked-by-suggesting-something-and-and-hinting-at-this-and-that-and-revealing-at-the-end strategy.
-It looks long and cumbersome, but trust me that counts as one word when your pitching, but it might be that we need to work harder on suspense and less on the action.
+But how about the get-people-hooked-by-suggesting-something-and-hinting-at-this-and-that-and-revealing-at-the-end strategy.
+It looks long and cumbersome, but trust me that counts as one word when you’re pitching, but it might be that we need to work harder on suspense and less on the action.
 Look at ‘Flowers in the Attic.’
-How long did we get dragged through the mothers despicable behaviour, wondering whether she could possibly be that evil.
+How long did we get dragged through the mothers despicable behaviour, wondering whether she could possibly be that evil?
 We were all on that journey, knew there was something going on.
 But we all keep watching, waiting for the reveal.